JuliaKleber/MastermindReact/README.md

 # Mastermind Game

-This is a simple implementation of the classic board game Mastermind, built with React Native.
+This is a simple implementation of the classic board game Mastermind, built with React.
 The game generates a sequence of colors that the player must guess within a certain number of attempts.

 ## Game Rules